Radio Eska

-Radio Eska is a commercial radio station in Poland.
-Part of the Time Radio Group, Eska's sister stations include Eska Rock, Vox FM and Eska2.
+Radio Eska (stylised as Radio ESKA) is a commercial radio network in Poland.
+Part of the Time Radio Group, owned by the ZPR Media Group, Eska's sister stations include Eska Rock, Vox FM and Eska2.
 It is the third radio station in terms of listenership in Poland.
-The headquarters of Radio Eska S.A. is located at 10 Jubilerka Street in Warsaw.
-Eska has organized Polish awards ceremony Eska Music Awards since 2002.
+The headquarters of Radio ESKA S.A. are located at 10 Jubilerska Street in Warsaw.
+Eska has organized Polish awards ceremony Eska Music Awards from 2002 until 2017.

 Chronology

 Origins of broadcasting

 Shortly after the fall of communism in Poland, radio stations with names such as 'Radio Eska' or 'Radio S' (phonetically Eska) appeared in three major Polish cities – Wrocław, Warsaw and Poznań, usually continuing the tradition of underground Solidarity radio stations from the communist era.

 Despite the similar name and timing of their arrival on the market, the stations were initially formally independent of each other and set up on the initiative of different people.
 However, as early as 1993, the three then separate stations were taken over by the ZPR Media Group.
 In 1994, Eska Nord, a local station in the tricity area was established.